 - 10.1 All settings within the Trust will have an admission register.
 All pupils, regardless of their age, must be placed on the admission register and have their attendance recorded in the attendance register. - 10.2 The admission register must contain specific personal details of every pupil in the academy, along with the date of admission or re-admission to the academy, information regarding parents and carers, and details of the school last attended. - 10.3 A pupil's name can only lawfully be deleted from the admission register if a reason set out in regulation 8 of the Education (Pupil Registration) (England) Regulations 2006, as amended, applies. - 10.4 Each setting must take the attendance register at the start of each morning sessions of each school day and once during each afternoon session.
 On each occasion the academy must record whether every pupil is present, attending an approved educational activity, absent or unable to attend due to exceptional circumstances. - 10.5 Registers are legal records and all schools must preserve every entry in the attendance of admission register for 3 years from the date of entry.
 As the attendance register is a record of the pupils present at the time it was taken, the register should only routinely be amended where the reason for absence cannot be established at the time it is taken and it is subsequently necessary to correct the entry.

 11 Granting leaves of absence

-- 11.1 Only exceptional circumstances warrant a leave of absence.
-Academies will consider each application individually, taking into account the specific facts and circumstances and relevant background context behind the request. - 11.2 If a leave of absence is granted, it is for the Headteacher to determine the length of the time the pupil can be away from school.
+11.1 Only exceptional circumstances warrant a leave of absence.
+Academies will consider each application individually, taking into account the specific facts and circumstances and relevant background context behind the request.